MIDS-scaling-up/v2/week01/hw/Readme.md

 ## 1. Nvidia Jetpack SDK
 Jetpack is an SDK that basically contains everything needed for deep learning and AI applications in a handy package bundle containing the OS for for the Jetson.
 Installation on the Jetson requires downloading and installing both on the Jetson (the target) and an Ubuntu computer (the host).

 In the Fall of 2019, we are moving to the latest Jetpack 4.2.1.
-There may be some rough air ahead, please buckle your seatbelts!
+There will be some rough air ahead, please buckle your seatbelts!